impactcentre/ocrevalUAtion/README.md

 =============

-This set of classes provides basic support to perform the comparison of two text files: a reference file (a ground-truth document, usually in PAGE XML format) and a the output from an OCR engine (a text file).
+This set of classes provides basic support to perform the comparison of two text files: a reference file (a ground-truth document) and a the output from an OCR engine (a text file).
+Supported formats include: text, FineReader 10 XML, PAGE XML, ALTO XML and hOCR HTML.

+A gentle introduction to OCR evaluation with this tool for users can be fund at https://sites.google.com/site/textdigitisation/

 You can download the latest release from [here](https://bintray.com/impactocr/maven/ocrevalUAtion).